alex-truby/blog/content/about/_index.md

 **My goal with this website is to create a space to showcase my personal technical projects, as well as to tie in some higher level, perhaps non-technical, writing on topics of interest to me**.
 All of my technical work will be linked to my github.
 So, whether you are here to take a look at my technical work, or just to explore, I hope you enjoy!

-One last fun fact!
-I've recently purchased a *grown up* camera to document our adventures.
+One last fun fact - I've recently purchased a *grown up* camera to document our adventures.
 All photos you see on this website are my own!

 <div class="photo-grid">